kjmagill/kjmagill/README.md

 I'm a software developer with a background in fintech, ecommerce, web development & business development.

-- 👔 &nbsp; I'm the founder of Rising Tide Labs and capemaywebdesign.com, as well as a contributor in the engineering & UX workstreams of multiple DAOs.
+- 👔 &nbsp; I'm the founder of Flowstate Labs LLC and capemaywebdesign.com, as well as a contributor in the engineering & UX workstreams of multiple DAOs.
 - 🏫 &nbsp; My education includes Bloomtech ("Lambda School" during my time there) for full stack web development, Coastal Carolina University for applied mathematics, and Drexel University for business administration.
 - 💻 &nbsp; I build things with Python, TypeScript, JavaScript, Solidity, Rust and a variety of other programming languages.
-- 🏀 &nbsp; I enjoy tackling vulnerability challenges; experimenting with agentic orchestration, workflows & loops; and playing basketball & texas hold'em.
+- 🏀 &nbsp; I enjoy the hunt of a good vulnerability challenge; experimenting with agentic workflows & loops; pondering the nature of reality; and playing basketball & texas hold'em.

 #### Stats
 [![GitHub Streak](https://streak-stats.demolab.com?user=kjmagill&theme=github-dark&date_format=%5BY.%5Dn.j)](https://git.io/streak-stats)